-If you have been around a while here at my blog, you know that I love picture books and using them as mentor texts!
-I have been using them for years in my classroom for all subjects and so I thought I’d take a quick minute to give you some tips to giving a great read aloud.
+If you have been around a while here at my blog, then you know that I love picture books and using them as mentor texts!
+I have been using them for years in my classroom for all subjects, so I thought I’d take a quick minute to give you some tips to giving a great read aloud.

 I honestly didn’t think it made that much of a difference!
 I guess it did.